skyfalir/holidaze/README.md

 ### Install all packages:

-Run npm install to get downloaded and set up.
+In the terminal, run 'npm install' to get downloaded and set up.

 ### Local hosting:
-in the terminal, run the 'npm run start' command.
+run the 'npm run start' command.

 This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.